Towards Fairness-Aware Federated Learning

 \subsection{Deterrence mechanism design}

 As mentioned in Section \ref{ComA}, existing FAFL approaches mostly assume that FL clients are trustworthy.
 However, in reality, there exist malicious clients who might tamper with the gradients and other information they pass to the FL server.
 This can severely degrade model performance.
+Although there have been works focusing on defending against privacy attacks, they generally overlook fairness.
+For example, some methods may filter out rare but informative updates from clients with minority classes, leading to unfair treatment of such clients and potentially biased FL models \cite{NEURIPS2020_b8ffa41d}.
 Hence, more work is needed to study attacks and defense models to design robust approaches towards fairness in FL.
 One potential direction is to establish a penalty system to deter misbehaving clients.
 For example, Stackelberg game-based approaches \cite{Simaan-Cruz:1973} can be leveraged to dynamically inspect client local model updates for potential attacks and design corresponding punitive measures.
 The key is to ensure that the expected utility gain from an attack is negative so as to deter any rational attacker.